 Research the interview formats for each school to be familiar with them and prepare when your interview comes.
 Hold a mock interview with a friend or someone you are comfortable with.
-Harvard University also offers interview tips and sample interview questions that you can refer to and use for practice.

 With a lengthy and complicated application and application process for admission to medical school, it is no surprise that there are many reasons for possible rejection.
 One reason for being rejected could be that you simply applied too late.

 Even if you applied by the necessary deadlines, medical schools use rolling admissions.
 So, your application may just be arriving as another applicant has just been offered an interview.